jeromesabidong/jeromesabidong.github.io/_posts/2018-03-24-psia-microservice-hype-value.md

 #### EventStorming

-In this segment, she talked about how to organize the core events into each microservice and identify the policies and commands involved in the e-commerce system example.
+In this segment she talked about how to organize the core events into each microservice and identify the policies and commands involved in the e-commerce system example.
 Saga was also introduced, which from my understanding is just a long story (like an epic. did you get it?).
 This became the foundation for